Children and Young People

 Suzanne Page, Sport and Youth Crime Prevention Project Lead

-Working in partnership with Essex Police, Youth Justice Service, Probation, Health and Education, the team are engaging and supporting young people at risk of anti-social behaviour, exploitation, gang involvement and county lines activity through several projects.
+Working in partnership with Essex Police, Youth Justice Service, Probation Services, Health and Education, the team are engaging and supporting young people at risk of anti-social behaviour, exploitation, gang involvement and county lines activity through several projects.

 BoxSmart on the Ropes, Girls Inspired and the Sport and Life Skills projects are engaging young people in sport, whilst also involving them in volunteering and employment opportunities.